stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2021-04-30: [StGit v1.1][v1.1] has been released.

+The marquee feature of StGit 1.1 is preliminary support signed patches.
+StGit now respects Git's `commit.gpgsign` configuration option to create signed patches (commits).

+This release also contains several minor new features and a few key bug fixes.
+See the [changelog](changelog/) for all the details.

 ### 2021-02-07: [StGit v1.0][v1.0] has been released.

 The 1.0 release has been over a decade in the making.
 While light on new